 Manitoba Mineral Sector Profile

-In 2013, capital expenditures on mining and petroleum development totalled an estimated $1.4 billion, and the industries accounted for approximately 7% of provincial GDP and about 8.7% of total exports.
-Manitoba’s mining and petroleum industries directly employ an average of 6,300 people annually.
+In 2014, capital expenditures on mining and petroleum development totalled an estimated $1.03 billion, and the industries accounted for approximately 6.5% of provincial GDP and 9% of total exports.
+Manitoba’s mining and petroleum industries directly employed approximately 6,000 people in 2014.

-*Silver, cobalt and platinum group metals are by-products of other mined metals or minerals; values are not available for cobalt and platinum group metals.
+Silver, cobalt and platinum group metals are by-products of other mined metals or minerals; values are not available for platinum group metals.

 back to top